genesiscommunitysuccess/docs/autommated-docs-updates/README.md

 ### Argument Validation

-The script requires exactly 2 command-line arguments:
+The script requires exactly 3 command-line arguments:
 1. **docs-repo-path**: Path to the documentation repository
 2. **foundation-ui-repo-path**: Path to the foundation-ui platform repository
+3. **commit-hash**: Git commit hash to process

 ### Automatic Repository Setup